melissaemilee/landback/week 4/minigroupassignment_update.md

 ## Status update
-remote work has been okay for us. while not ideal for class instruction, it has given us time to connect over zoom on our workflow. we feel we are both on the same page with direction of the project, but we both don't feel we know enough to make big picture decisions on how to focus the scope of our spatial analysis around vacant land in urban regions that community members can take back
+remote work has been okay for us. while not ideal for class instruction, it has given us time to connect over zoom on our workflow. we feel we are both on the same page with direction of the project, but we both don't feel we know enough to make big picture decisions on how to focus the scope of our spatial analysis around vacant land in urban regions that community members can take back and access.
+We have received clarity on the data sets that can inform our intention to map vacant lands accross LA.

 ## Data update: